 Team Competition Rules

-At the beginning of Station#1 the time clock will begin for both competing teams simultaneously.
-Upon beginning course, Firefighters will weave through a series of 6 cones which will be off-set in a zig-zag pattern throughout the length of the course while carrying their gear.
-Firefighters must begin the course from the outside of the first cone, farthest from the Ceremony Platform and conclude at the Gear Donning Station.
+- At the beginning of Station#1 the time clock will begin for both competing teams simultaneously.
+Upon beginning course, Firefighters will weave through a series of 6 cones which will be off-set in a zig-zag pattern throughout the length of the course while carrying the bucker gear.
+Firefighters must begin the course from the outside of the first cone ,farthest from the Ceremony Platform and conclude at the Gear Donning Station.
 All team members must carry all gear and air-pack as they travel through this station.
-Gear may be in gear bags or held in the hands of the competitors,no articles may be worn, air-pack may be carried with one shoulder strap only.
+Gear may be in gear bags or held in the hands of the competitors ,no articles may be worn, air-pack maybe carried with one shoulder strap only.
 All team members must have completed Team Serpentine prior to any member beginning Station #2.

 **Station#2 (Donning Gear and SCBA)**

-At the beginning of Station#2, each competitor starts in a similar level of pre-dress (pants/Shorts shoes, socks, FD t-shirt) and must don full bunker gear,inc including boots,pants,coat, and hood, gloves,helmet with neck strap and SCBA.
-Due to safety issues and fairness, permission to move on to station #3 will only be granted once the safety officer has verfiied the safe and proper Donning of bunker gear and SCBA of all four team members.
+- At the beginning of Station#2, each competitor starts in a similar level of pre-dress (pants ,Shorts shoes, socks, FD t-shirt)and must don full bunker gear, including boots ,pants ,coat, and hood, gloves ,helmet with neck strap and SCBA.
+Due to safety issues and fairness, permission to move on to station #3 will only be granted once the safety officer has verified the safe and proper donning of bunker gear and SCBA of all four team members.

 **Station #3 (Deploying an attack hose- line)**